 Our Mixed Tenure Improvement Service aims to improve the condition and energy efficiency of housing in Edinburgh neighbourhoods.
-The service helps organise repairs and maintenance to common parts of mixed tenure blocks which are blocks where there is a mix of flats owned by private owners and the Council.
+The service helps organise repairs and maintenance to common parts of mixed tenure blocks, which are blocks where there is a mix of flats owned by private owners and the Council.

-Owners, including the Council, in mixed tenure tenements (including the Council as owner) are responsible for paying their share towards repairs and maintenance to common areas of the block such as roofs, walls and stairs.
+Owners in mixed tenure tenements (including the Council as owner) are responsible for paying their share towards repairs and maintenance to common areas of the block such as roofs, walls and stairs.
 This is laid out in the title deeds of tenement blocks, as well as in the Tenements (Scotland) Act 2004 – a statute which sets out how common repairs are to be undertaken in Scotland.

-It can be difficult to organise your repairs and maintenance with other owners.
-This may mean that essential repairs fall behind and your building could get into a bad state of repair over time.
-This can have a negative effect on your neighbourhood and your quality of life.
+It can be difficult for an individual to organise communal repairs and maintenance with other owners.
+This may mean that essential repairs are delayed or ignored causing the condition of your building to deteriorate over time.
+This can have a negative effect on your neighbourhood, your energy bills and your quality of life.

 If you live in a mixed tenure block that is falling into a state of disrepair, but are not currently in an area of the city covered by the service, then there is a wealth of support at Under One Roof who provide impartial advice on repairs and maintenance for flat owners in Scotland.